Rome2Rio

 What companies run services between Middlesbrough, England and Dublin, Ireland?

 There is no direct connection from Middlesbrough to Dublin.
-However, you can take the train to Darlington, take the train to Newcastle, walk to Central Station, take the subway to Newcastle Airport, walk to Newcastle (NCL) airport, fly to Dublin Airport (DUB), walk to Dublin Airport Terminal 2 Zone 21, then take the bus to The Point.
-Alternatively, you can take a train from Middlesbrough to Dublin Ferryport B+I via Manchester Oxford Road, Chester, Holyhead, and Holyhead Ferry in around 10h 41m.
+However, you can take the bus to John Dobson Street, walk to Haymarket, take the subway to Newcastle Airport, walk to Newcastle (NCL) airport, fly to Dublin Airport (DUB), walk to Dublin Airport, Terminal 2, then take the bus to Dublin 3Arena Point Village & Ringsend.
+Alternatively, you can take a train from Middlesbrough to Dublin Ferryport B+I via Manchester Oxford Road, Chester, Holyhead, and Holyhead Ferry in around 10h 40m.

 Airlines